Recurrent dislocation of the patella is not a common entity. It may be congenital, developmental, or post-traumatic.

 A traumatic lateral dislocation inadequately treated will result in stretching and weakening of the medial capsule of the knee and insufficiency of the vastus medialis, predisposing to recurrent lateral subluxation.

 Presentation of Recurrent Lateral Dislocation and Subluxation

 The typical patient is a teenage girl who becomes physically active in exercises or sports.
-The presenting complaint is pain in the knee in around or behind the patella especially on flexion.
+The presenting complaint is a pain in the knee in around or behind the patella, especially on flexion.

 A dislocated patella is obvious on examination but the patient of recurrent dislocation is usually seen between the episodes.